ccmitchellusa/ibmcloud-agents/README.md

 # ☁️ IBM Cloud Base Agent 🤖 *(A2A compliant)*

-The base AI agent for building IBM Cloud agents that have built-in access to IBM Cloud MCP tools.
+**Lightweight** base AI agent for building IBM Cloud agents that have built-in access to IBM Cloud MCP tools.
 The heart of this agent is found in `ibmcloud_base_agent/agent.py`, which has:

 - 🧠LLM connection